- Search The Registry

 The term was coined in 1982 by Benjamin Chavis, previous executive director of the United Church of Christ (UCC) Commission for Racial Justice.
-He was addressing hazardous polychlorinated biphenyl waste in the Warren County PCB Landfill, North Carolina (his home state).
+He addressed hazardous polychlorinated biphenyl waste in the Warren County PCB Landfill, North Carolina (his home state).
 Chavis defined the term as racial discrimination in environmental policymaking, the enforcement of regulations and laws, the deliberate targeting of communities of color for toxic waste facilities, the official sanctioning of the life-threatening presence of poisons and pollutants in our communities, and the history of excluding people of color from leadership of the ecology movements.

 North American Environmental racism can be traced back around 500 years with the arrival of the Europeans and their displacement of Native Americans to take their land.
 The Environmental Justice Movement was rooted around the same time as the 20th-century American Civil Rights Movement.
 The Civil Rights Movement influenced the mobilization of people by echoing the empowerment and concern associated with political action.
-Here, the civil rights agenda and the environmental agenda met.
+Here, the civil rights agenda and the environmental agenda are met.
 However, environmental organizations such as Sierra Club distanced themselves from the Warren County case because of their unwillingness to risk technical support when dealing with a very social issue.
-Workplace neglect led to Rufus Stoke patenting his Exhaust Purifier in 1968 exemplifies a Black inventor's attempt to fix the environment that affects his community and all communities.
+Workplace neglect led to Rufus Stoke patenting his Exhaust Purifier in 1968 exemplifies a Black inventor's attempt to fix the environment affecting his community and all communities.

 Although the term was coined in the US, environmental racism also occurs globally.
 Examples include the exportation of hazardous wastes to poor countries in the Global South with lax environmental policies and safety practices.
 Marginalized communities that do not have the socioeconomic and political means to oppose large corporations are at risk of environmentally racist practices that are detrimental and sometimes fatal to humans.
-Economical statuses and political positions are crucial factors when looking at environmental problems because they determine where a person lives.
+Economical statuses and political positions are crucial factors in environmental problems because they determine where a person lives.

 The export of hazardous waste to third-world countries is another growing concern.
 Between 1989 and 1994, an estimated 2,611 metric tons of hazardous waste was exported from Organization for Economic Cooperation and Development (OECD) countries to non-OECD countries.
 Two international agreements were passed in response to the growing exportation of hazardous waste into their borders.
 The Organization of African Unity (OAU) was concerned that the Basel Convention adopted in March 1989 did not include a total ban on the transboundary movement of hazardous waste.

 In response to their concerns, on January 30, 1991, the Pan-African Conference on Environmental and Sustainable Development adopted the Bamako Convention banning the import of all hazardous waste into Africa and limiting their movement within the continent.
 In September 1995, the G-77 nations helped amend the Basel Convention to ban the export of all hazardous waste from industrial countries (mainly OECD countries and Lichtenstein) to other countries.
 A resolution was signed in 1988 by the OA) which declared toxic waste dumping to be a “crime against Africa and the African people.”
-Soon after, the Economic Community of West African States (ECOWAS) passed a resolution that allowed for penalties, such as life imprisonment, for those caught dumping toxic waste.
+Soon after, the Economic Community of West African States (ECOWAS) passed a resolution allowing penalties, such as life imprisonment, for those caught dumping toxic waste.

 Globalization and the increase in transnational agreements introduce possibilities for cases of environmental racism.
 For example, the 1994 North American Free Trade Agreement (NAFTA) attracted US-owned factories to Mexico, where toxic waste was left in the Colonia Chilpancingo community and was not cleaned up until activists called for the Mexican government to clean up the waste.
 In the 21st century, Environmental justice movements have become an important part of world summits.
-This issue is gathering attention and features a wide array of people, workers, and levels of society that are working together.
+This issue is gathering attention and features a wide array of people, workers, and societal levels working together.
 Concerns about globalization can bring together many stakeholders, including workers, academics, and community leaders for whom increased industrial development is a common denominator”.